swiftlang/swift/docs/TextFormatting.rst

 The simple extension story for beginners is as follows:

-  “To make your type ``CustomStringConvertible``, simply declare conformance to ``CustomStringConvertible``::
+  "To make your type ``CustomStringConvertible``, simply declare conformance to ``CustomStringConvertible``::

     extension Person : CustomStringConvertible {}